L

 The practice of compiling dictionaries.
 The activity or occupation of compiling dictionaries.
 (OD)

 lexicographer: An author or editor of a dictionary.
-(MW)
+(MW) A person who compiles dictionaries.
+(OD)

 lickspittle (noun)